TWAV Leaderboard

 We began with the 2009 Quarry Road Gewürztraminer.
 This is an estate wine with grapes coming from the Quarry Road vineyard in the Vinemount Ridge AVA.
 This is spicy with floral flavor notes and perhaps a touch of ginger.
 No question that this would be great with Asian food.

-We wrapped up our tasting with a flavorful Cabernet Sauvignon and after a few final minutes soaking up the great atmosphere, headed for our next stop.2010 Sep 04 115
+We wrapped up our tasting with a flavorful Cabernet Sauvignon and after a few final minutes soaking up the great atmosphere, headed for our next stop.

-Tawse is must see.
+Tawse is a must-see.
 Great people, great winery and winemaking at its finest.
 Oh, Canada!

 Enhanced by Zemanta